 A settable property that represents the probability associated with the action.
-It can be a value stored as an int, gambit.Rational, or gambit.Decimal.
+It can be a value stored as an int, gambit.Rational, or gambit.Rational, or gambit.Pacimal.

 class gambit.Strategies

 A collection object representing the strategies available to a player in a game.